Form preview

 CA Trust Transfer Grant Deed is needed by:

-• Property owners looking to place their real estate into a revocable trust
+• California property owners looking to transfer their property into a trust

-• Real estate attorneys assisting clients with property transfers
+• Real estate agents assisting clients with trust transfers

-• Notaries public required to notarize the deed
+• Notaries public required to witness the signing of the grant deed

 What is the California Trust Transfer Grant Deed?